Our Vision and Mission

 Our team in Germany

-We have offices in Berlin, Leipzig and Osterburken.
+We have offices in Berlin, Bonn and Leipzig.

 Get to know our team

-Our advisory board advises and supports our team in the strategic direction of our association.
-In doing so, we take the Duke Award motto to heart: We can do more than we think!
+Our Advisory Board advises and supports our team in the strategic direction of our association.

 Get to know our advisory board